contagon/handbook/handbook/9-relief-society.md

 #### 9.2.1.1 Gospel Learning at Home

 When members learn and live the gospel at home, their conversion to Heavenly Father and Jesus Christ deepens.
 Relief Society leaders encourage sisters to study the scriptures and the words of living prophets, individually and with their families.
-[Come, Follow Me﻿—For Individuals and Families](https://www.churchofjesuschrist.org/manual/come-follow-me) and other resources can supplement their study.
+[Come, Follow Me—For Individuals and Families](https://www.churchofjesuschrist.org/manual/come-follow-me) and other resources can supplement their study.

 Home evenings are an important way to learn the gospel at home.
 They are usually held weekly on Sunday, on Monday evening, or at another time.
 They could include prayers, gospel study, testimonies, singing, and fun activities.